Eric-LLMs/LLMs-Lab-2024/README.md

 **Toolkits**: A set of tools designed to operate specific software, such as a toolkit for managing databases or Gmail

 - #### Callbacks

+## 6. Agent
+The contents of this folder include an overall introduction to the Agent, as well as an Agent project implemented from scratch.